plehems/dataVisualizationLabWeek03/README.md

 ### Accuracy and Limitations
 - The dataset reflects product registrations as of September 2015 and may not include the latest television models.
 - Star ratings and energy consumption values are based on standardized government testing procedures, which may not reflect real-world household usage conditions.
-- Manufacturer-reported fields (e.g., availability status, country of manufacture) may have inconsistencies.

 ### Ethics
 - The data is intended for consumer transparency and helps Australians make informed decisions about energy-efficient TVs.
 - Using this dataset for visualisation supports sustainability goals by encouraging awareness of energy consumption and strengthen Australia Energy Efficiency (E3) Program.
-- Any form of baises are excluded from this data visualization.
+- Any form of baise is excluded from this data visualization.

 ## Data Story
 ### Who is the Audience?